 9. How long does FXCM take to transfer funds between a user’s accounts?

-It usually takes up to 2 to 3 working days for transferring funds between the user’s accounts.
+It usually takes up to 2 to 3 working days to transfer funds between the user’s accounts.

 10. Is FXCM a regulated broker?